Mataram kingdom: Expansion to East Java (898–928)

-Daksha ruled over the centre and the east portions of Java.
-King Daksha (r.
-910–919) and his successor King Tulodong (r.
-919–924) also ruled from Poh Pitu.
+King Daksha and his successors King Tulodong (r.
+919–924) and Wagiswara (r. ca. 927) also ruled from Poh Pitu.
 The next monarch, King Wawa (r.
 924–929) returned the capital back from Poh Pitu to Mataram.
-The Sanggurah inscription (dated 2 August 928)—found in Malang area in East Java is particularly interesting, since it mentioned about the deed of Sri Maharaja Rakai Pangkaja Dyah Wawa Sri Wijayalokanamottungga (King Wawa) that granted the Sima status to the land in and around the source of Brantas river in present-day Batu and Malang area.
-This means that during the reign of Wawa, the kingdom has expanded eastward by establishing settlements (Sima lands) along the river Bengawan Solo and Brantas.
+The Sangguran inscription (dated 2 August 928)—found in Malang area in East Java is particularly interesting, since it mentions the deed of Sri Maharaja Rakai Pangkaja Dyah Wawa Sri Wijayalokanamottungga (King Wawa) that granted the privileged status to the land in and around the source of Brantas river in present-day Batu and Malang area.
+This means that during the reign of Wawa, the kingdom has expanded eastward by establishing settlements along the river Bengawan Solo and Brantas.